GOVERNMENT-IN-ACTION YOUTH TOUR

-Student must be between the ages of 15 and 19 and must have completed sophomore year of high school.
-Parent or legal guardian of student must be an active residential member or employee of Wharton County Electric
+The student must be between the ages of 15 and 19 and must have completed their sophomore year of high school prior to the trip.
+The parent or legal guardian of the student must be an active residential member of Wharton County Electric Cooperative.

 Applicant must submit a fully completed application as well as a 500-word essay or 5-7 minute video presentation covering the selected topic.